Home > News

 SAVE £££££££s - AUTUMN SEED SCHEME

-NSALGseed catalogues (provided by Kings Seeds) and our own potato seed order forms are being distributed now.
+NSALG seed catalogues and our own potato seed order forms are available now.
 If you regularly buy vegetable and flower seeds from us you will know that these schemes can bring you huge savings on normal retail prices.
-POTATO ORDERS NEED TO BE PLACED BY 20 OCTOBER.Seed orders can also be placed on line.
-Seed orders received by 17 NOVEMBER will also help your allotments association by generating a small amount of additional commission.
+POTATO ORDERS NEED TO BE PLACED BY 25 OCTOBER.Seed orders can also be placed on line.
+Seed orders received by 13 NOVEMBER will also help your allotments association by generating a small amount of additional commission.
 For more details please contact Phil Hickley.

 ALLOTMENTS ASSOCIATION'S GUIDE TO GARDENING - AUGUST

-Hoe weekly to stop weed seeds germinating.
-Cut down uncultivated areas and spray re-growth with Bio Glyphosate ready for next season.
-Apply path weed killer.
-Water plants thoroughly, do not waste time and water by indiscriminate spraying.
-Top-dress containers with horticultural 4mm grit.
-Feed weekly with Maxicrop or Phostrogen.
-If going on holiday arrange for a friend to water plants in containers, frames, greenhouse, outdoor tomatoes, marrows, courgettes and cucumbers.
+If going on holiday arrange for a friend to water plants in containers, frames, greenhouse, outdoor tomatoes, marrows, courgettes, all types of beans and cucumbers.
 Encourage them to pick ALL sweet peas, courgettes, french and runner beans as these will stop producing if left on the plant.
 Stock up with ‘Restaurant Quality’ lump wood charcoal for those impromptu barbecues.

 GUIDE TO GARDENING ~ JULY